TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Functions/Imagelinkwrap/Index.rst

          boolean /stdWrap

    Description
-         Each picture will open in a new window!
+         If set, each picture will open in a new window!

-   Default

 .. container:: table-row